flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/CHECK.md

 ## 3. (Optional but recommended) Drop SSH elsewhere

 Only if: ALLOW -> DROP.

 Not if: DROP -> ALLOW.

+Check first with: `iptables -L -n` (look at first ro to determine ORDER)

 If you want SSH **only via Tailscale**, make sure you do **not** have a broad SSH allow rule earlier, and then explicitly drop it: